notes

 as an external Cartesian line of reference,

-but as a substantial element of the framework of the world.
+but as a substantial element of the framework of the

 On close inspection it is seen to be: